 - 140m long x 25m wide piled basal mattress

 - Reinforced earth wall retained embankment up to 9 metres in height

 - Retaining walls of sheet pile, contiguous bored pile and reinforced earth construction

-The raising of the bridge pylon marked the culmination of 2 years of design and planning and 12 months of fabricating.
+The raising of the 105m high, 1550t steel/concrete pylon marked the culmination of two years of design and planning and 12 months of fabricating.
 A highly complex process, it required stringent geometric control and monitoring procedures.

 Not one critical trigger level was reached during the launch, which is testament to the joint venture's expertise in the design and interface co-ordination of complex permanent and temporary works on major bridge structures.